Migrate to SAP Commerce Cloud: Technical Considerations

 Deployment, Go Live & Cut-Over

-SAP Commerce Cloud migration involves migrating your development environment first and then finishing up with your production environment.
 As each environment is being migrated, it is helpful to keep an activity log of what was done to setup and configure each environment.
 Ultimately, this methodical approach helps build your go live checklist as you migrate one environment to the next.
 The resulting list will form the foundation of your go live plan.
 The final go live plan should be reviewed by every member of the team with a participating role in the go live for accuracy and completeness.
 Furthermore, the plan should be tested until trusted.
 Every participating member should also be fully aware of not just the plan but also the schedule.
-The Go Live Readiness for SAP Commerce Cloud walks you through additional considerations like addressing the readiness of your team and providing a sample go live checklist.
+The Go Live Readiness for SAP Commerce Cloud walks you through additional considerations such as addressing the readiness of your team and providing a sample go live checklist.
 To ensure that your site is ready to manage external traffic, you can perform a readiness check to test your site in terms of availability and load-balancing efficiency.